The British Shadow Chancellor Kerry McCarthy attended the Pussy Riot trial on Monday to give a bit of extra attention

 site, we have established that Orange UK are filtering access to La Quadrature Du Net's website on pre-paid mobile accounts.

-Group to tell them our concerns and outline how we think the problems can be addressed.
-More efficient measures need to be implemented in order to allow parents to implement tools to try to manage their children's Internet use whilst ensuring that adults
+Broadband Group to tell them our concerns and outline how we think the problems can be addressed.
+More efficient measures need to be implemented in order to allow parents to implement tools to try to manage their children's Internet use whilst

 The UK's Serious Organised Crime Agency (SOCA) has seized the domain of a popular music blog in the style of a U.S. Department of Homeland Security domain name seizure.